ArashidSalesforce/AWS-React-Native-and-Serverless-Architecture-Project-Public/README.md

 # AWS-React-Native-and-Serverless-Architecture-Project

-# Evrlift: Proof of Concept for a Fitness Coaching App

 ## 🚀 Overview
 Evrlift was built as a **Proof of Concept (POC)** to explore new technologies and improve my understanding of **React Native, AWS Serverless Architecture, and DynamoDB Single-Table Design**.
 The goal was to create a **minimal-click** fitness coaching app that integrates essential features like workout management, client tracking, and authentication.